A Guide to the Weather and Climate in Vanuatu

 September continues Vanuatuâs dry-season sweet spot, with low humidity, minimal rainfall and plenty of sunshine.
 Cooling coastal breezes keep daytime temperatures comfortable, making it an excellent month for sightseeing, hiking and cultural experiences.
 Sea conditions are generally good, especially in the mornings, although tradewinds can still create some chop later in the day.

-Tourist numbers begin to ease compared to peak winter months, but local school holidays can bring a livelier atmosphere at popular beaches and attractions, offering a great chance to mingle with locals.
+Tourist numbers begin to ease compared to peak winter months, but local school holidays can bring a livelier atmosphere, especially at Vanuatu's largest music festival, Fest Napuan, offering a great chance to mingle with locals.

 Average temperature: 27°C / 80.6°F (day), 19°C / 66.2°F (night)